opensupplyhub/open-supply-hub-api-examples/how_to/5_partner_data_search_guide.md

 The legacy endpoint returns a GeoJSON `Feature` object.
 Partner data is nested inside `properties.partner_fields` as an array of contribution objects.
 Each object includes contributor metadata alongside the raw values.

+> **IMPORTANT:** The following response example illustrate what a fully populated production location may look like when data has been contributed by multiple partners.
+In practice, most production locations will only contain a subset of these fields, depending on whether partner data exists for that specific location.
+As a result, API responses will vary and should not be expected to include data from every partner for every production location.

 ```json
 {
   "id": "BD2019086FE689M",